 MetaSILC 2015 is both a report and a database that contains detailed information on the income variables in EU-SILC, the main source for statistics on income and living conditions in Europe, with a focus on the 2015 wave.
-It has been compiled by Lorena Zardo Trindade and myself, with the help of some other colleagues at the Herman Deleeck Centre for Social Policy (University of Antwerp), and input from National Statistical Institutes across Europe and Eurostat.
+It has been compiled by Lorena Zardo Trindade and myself, with the help of some other colleagues at the Herman Deleeck Centre for Social Policy (University of Antwerp) and the University of Leuven, and input from National Statistical Institutes across Europe and Eurostat.
 Apart from documenting the contents and comparability of the EU-SILC income variables, it has resulted in numerous adjustments to EU-SILC, implemented by National Statistical Institutes (as documented in our working paper).

-The MetaSILC 2015 Report can be downloaded here.
-It provides a detailed overview by variable, with information on the implementation of the income variables in each country and an assessment of compliance with Eurostat guidelines and implications for comparability across countries.
+The MetaSILC 2015 Report provides a detailed overview by variable, with information on the implementation of the income variables in each country and an assessment of compliance with Eurostat guidelines and implications for comparability across countries. [download]

-The working paper summarizes the main findings and formulates recommendations for improving the comparability of the income variables in the future.
-It also provides an overview of the changes implemented by National Statistical Institutes in response to our review.
+The Eurostat working paper summarizes the main findings and formulates recommendations for improving the comparability of the income variables in the future.
+It also provides an overview of the (prospective) changes implemented by National Statistical Institutes in response to our review. [download]

 We are grateful for financial and practical support by Eurostat, and the Third Network for the Analysis of EU-SILC (Net-SILC 3).

 Please note there are other resources that may also help to identify the composition of the EU-SILC income variables.
 See in particular: